Mocking

 Mock objects

-The Test module provides capabilities to mock an object for unit testing.
-This allows you to control the behaviour of the object member functions and values of member fields via stubbing or replacing the entire object with a user-defined equivalent.
+The ballerina/test module provides capabilities to mock an object for unit testing.
+This allows you to control the behavior of the methods of an object and values of member fields via stubbing or replacing the entire object with a user-defined equivalent.
 This feature will help you to test the Ballerina code independently of other modules and external endpoints.

 Mocking objects can be done in two ways :